-Population per Unit Land Area (without water) = Persons in housing units per unit gross area excluding water.
+Residential Population in Residential Parcels = Persons in housing units per unit land area in residential parcels.

-Population per Unit Land Area (without water) = Persons in housing units as measured in the US Census at the block level per unit land area excluding area of water features as measured in the Ramsey County layer.
+Residential Population in Residential Parcels = Persons in housing units as measured in the US Census at the block level per unit land area in residential parcels, excluding rights of ways, water bodies, and land not in parcels.

-Where census blocks are cut by the end of the measurement geography, the population is apportioned according to the percentage of land area falling inside and outside the line.
+This calculation requires that the parcels layer contain land-use information that can identify residential parcels.
+Also, Where census blocks are cut by the end of the measurement geography, the population is apportioned according to the percentage of land area falling inside and outside the line.